 - budget

-Why beginners love it: Lightweight, breathable shoes for easy trails.
+Why beginners love it: Simple, breathable comfort for casual hiking.

 Why it’s great: